Skip to content

 Range Map

-Range map contains no in-place data, but defines a region in the external spreadsheet to read information from.
+A Range map contains no in-place data; instead, it defines a region in an external spreadsheet to read information from.

 Range Map